Spring-Summer 2024

 Credits 48 hours (16 weeks)

-Additional readings will not be necessary, but if you are looking for an alternative presentation of the material you can check the textbook:
+Additional readings will not be necessary, but if you are looking for an alternative presentation of the material and supplements, I recommend:

 Van Dalen, Dirk.
 Logic and Structure